 Before placing the boiler, verify: United States installations must comply with all applicable U. S. codes: Applicable state, local and national codes.
-National Electrical Code.
-Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1, when required.
-Canadian installations must comply with all applicable Canadian codes: Canadian Standards Association CSA B139, Installation Code for Oil-Burning Equipment.
-CSA C22.1 Canadian Electrical Code Part One.
+National Electrical Code, ANSI/NFPA 70 - latest edition.
+Where required by the authority having jurisdiction, the installation must conform to the Standard for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1.
+Canadian installations must comply with all applicable Canadian codes: Canadian Standards Association CSA B139 - latest edition, Installation Code for Oil- Burning Equipment.
+CSA C22.1 Canadian Electrical Code Part One, - latest edition.
 Applicable provincial and local codes.
-Consider use of space The boiler area must be kept free of combustible materials, gasoline and other flammable liquids.
+Consider use of space: The boiler area must be kept free of combustible materials, gasoline and other flammable liquids.
 The boiler must be installed so that boiler and system components are protected from dripping or spraying water or rain during operation or service.
-Moving boiler to location See manual pages 38 and 39 for boiler dimensions and weights.
+Moving boiler to location: See manual pages 38 and 39 for boiler dimensions and weights.
 If necessary, the boiler jacket can be removed if desired for handling.
 See manual pages 30 and 31 for instructions.
-Clearances Provide minimum clearances to combustible materials and for servicing boiler.
+Clearances: Provide minimum clearances to combustible materials and for servicing boiler.
 Ensure that the swing-away burner door can swing open freely.
 (The hinge can be mounted on right or left side.)
 See manual page 11 for instructions on changing door hinge location.
-Flooring and foundation Provide level flooring (non-carpeted combustible flooring is acceptable if boiler leveling legs are installed).
+Flooring and foundation: Provide level flooring (non-carpeted combustible flooring is acceptable if boiler level- ing legs are installed).
 Provide foundation if necessary.
 See manual page 9.
-Combustion and ventilation air openings Boiler room must provide adequate combustion air and ventilation.
+Combustion and ventilation air openings: Boiler room must provide adequate combustion air and ventilation.
 Unless burner uses ducted outside air for combustion, the boiler room must provide combustion air openings.
 See manual page 9.
-Venting Chimney venting: Ensure the vent pipe can be routed to the chimney, and that the chimney connection is higher than the boiler flue outlet.
+Venting: Chimney venting: Ensure the vent pipe can be routed to the chimney, and that the chimney connection is higher than the boiler flue outlet.
 Ensure the vent piping will provide minimum clearances shown on manual pages 8 and 12.
 See manual pages 12 and 13 for venting information.
 Direct venting: The Ultra oil boiler can be direct vented, using the Field Controls Direct Vent Kit.
 Verify that the vent piping can be installed and routed to the outside wall as specified in the Field Controls instruction manual.
 Ensure the vent piping will provide minimum clearances shown on manual page 8.
-System water piping Check location of system water piping connections to be sure boiler can be properly connected.
+System water piping: Check location of system water piping connections to be sure boiler can be properly connected.
 See manual pages 14 through 18.
-Fuel supply See manual page 21 for routing of fuel lines.
-Electrical power The boiler requires 120 vac power and connection to a room thermostat or other device to initiate call for heat.
-If equipped with an AFM, the boiler requires a 20-amp service.
+Fuel supply: • See manual page 22 for routing of fuel lines.
+Electrical power: The boiler requires 120 vac power and connection to a room thermostat or other device to initiate call for heat.
 See manual pages 19 through 21.